 The Affordable Care Act created a ton of jobs in the healthcare sector — or it created the need for a ton of jobs, anyway.
 The Affordable Care Act gave a huge amount of people access to healthcare and in-turn increased demand on our healthcare workers in the field and created the need for more.

 Jobs like nursing, advanced practice nursing, and physician's assistants became highly sought after and they began filling gaps that our doctors couldn't.
-They also are more cost efficient.
+They are also more cost-efficient.

 Since there is more affordable healthcare now, it means there need to be more affordable workers in healthcare.
 That has also increased the need for nurse practitioners and physician's assistants who can do many of the tasks doctors can, but for cheaper.

-Baby boomers accounted for the highest number of births our country ever saw, now, they are retiring.
+Baby boomers accounted for the highest number of births our country ever saw.
+Now, those same individuals have lived and worked a long career and are retiring.
 This means a huge number of people are leaving the workforce.
 It also means a huge number of people will need medical attention because with age comes the need for healthcare — they alone buy 77% of all prescription drugs.

-By 2020, over 25% of employees will be 55 or over, meaning that they will soon be going into retirement and there will be a huge gap open up in the job market.
-There will be a gap in medical jobs too.
+There will be a gigantic gap in the care marketplace that needs to be filled quickly.
+There will also be a gap in medical jobs too.
 Many healthcare workers, like in other occupations, hope to retire over the next couple of years.
 This opens up spots for younger professionals to move in and secure their spot over the years to come.
 Also, this huge increase in our elderly population means we will need people more than ever to step in and take care of the growing amount of patients we will no-doubt see.

-In America, if you make a company money, you will, in-turn, make money.
+In America, if you make a company money, you will in turn make money.
 So the medical industry needs more and more skilled workers to keeps its money rolling in.
 They keep their workers because it takes specialized training and time to do well in the industry and to attract patients to use their services.